ieno-razafy/chess_game_simulation_sma_project/README.md

 # chess_game_simulation_sma_project
+Project is about:
-Trying to simulate an chess game with gama platform
+Trying to simulate a chess game with gama platform